-  Suzie Tanner found herself working for Al Tomko’s independent promotion called Universal Wrestling Alliance, formerly known as All-Star Wrestling, and affiliated with the NWA until Gene Kiniski sold his shares.
+Suzie Tanner worked for Al Tomko’s independent promotion called Universal Wrestling Alliance, formerly known as All-Star Wrestling, and affiliated with the NWA until Gene Kiniski sold his shares.

 ASW went as far back as 1960 when founded by Rod Fenton.
 By the end of the ’80s, the NWA territories that were still operating found themselves scrambling to hire talent that was no longer available and was soon, by and large, decimated.

 Pro Wrestling’s First Female Referee Makes Her Debut